Email FacebookTwitterMenu burgerClose thin

 For most taxpayers, taking the standard deduction saves more than itemizing.
 However, some taxpayers still itemize.
 For those filers, mortgage interest, medical expenses and state and local taxes provide some of the best breaks.

 If you took out a home loan after Dec.
-15, 2017, you can deduct mortgage interest paid during 2024 on up to $750,000 of the loan.
+15, 2017, you can deduct mortgage interest paid during 2025 on up to $750,000 of the loan.
 A married person filing separately can only deduct interest on the first $375,000 of the loan.
 If your mortgage is from before Dec.
 15, 2017, the limit is $1 million, or $500,000 for married filing separately.
-These limitations will return in 2025 when provisions of the Tax Cuts and Jobs Act expire.
+These limitations were set to expire in 2025 when provisions of the Tax Cuts and Jobs Act expired, but there is talk of an extension at the time of writing.

 SmartAsset: A Guide to Tax Breaks on Your 2023 Return